lucaspiller/ship-game/docs/design.md

 they wish to travel, and can drop out of FTL at any time - including between known solar systems.
 It's up to the pilot to not do something stupid that requires them to fly for 5 years before they can refuel.

+### Communications

+Communications will be modelled on standard radio communications, where devices broadcast to all other devices listening on that channel in the area.
+Transmissions will happen instantly rather than travelling at the speed of light as simulating that will probably be computationally and bandwidth expensive given the number of radio communications that will probably happen.
+The communication devices will provide the basic radio-link and leave protocols up to the player.

+Initially there will be no form of interstellar communications (I quite like the idea of a Sneakernet system), but maybe a one-to-one communications device based on quantum entanglement could be added later to allow long distance communucations.

+### Play areas

+The play area will be split up into solar systems, so if the player wishes they can travel from one side of the solar system to the other (although it would take a very long time).
+Internally we will probably need to reduce this down into smaller areas, especially once multiplayer is added, but this should appear transparent to the user.

+Travel between solar systems will only be possible via FTL drives, which will cause the player to switch from one play area to another.

+Players should be able to drop out of FTL between solar systems which will put them in another play area.
+Internally the play areas should be very light weight and require minimal resources when there is no active DCPU or player in them.

 ## Further reading